 Date and time:

 We are running this course on other dates too.
-Please check out our Courses page for more information.
+Please check out our Courses page for more information and for other courses.

 Equipment required by delegates: